Calling code: +62

 As with most group orientated cultures, hierarchy plays a major role in Indonesian culture.
 Hierarchical relationships are respected, emphasized and maintained.
 Respect is usually shown to those with status, power, position, and age.
 This can be seen in both the village and the office where the most senior is expected to make group decisions.
 Although those higher in the hierarchy make decisions, Indonesians are advocates of group discussion and consensus.
 This ties back to the idea of maintaining strong group cohesiveness and harmonious relationships.

 4. What subjects are discussed during small talk?

 Current situation including social life, politics, weather, also food.

 5. What commodities play an important role in the country and to which countries does it export to and from which countries does it import from tze most part?

-Machinery and Parts for industrial used, FMCG Imports from China, UK, EUR
+Machinery and Parts for industrial used and FMCG

 6. What special logistics obstacles/difficulties are there on location?